 Born in the great Midwest of the United States, I have been drawn to the visual art of documentary photography, as well as cameras as beautiful machines, from an early age.

-I have photographed extensively in Cuba, East Africa, Mongolia, Southeast Asia, the United States and, Upper Mustang in Himalayan Nepal.
+I have photographed extensively in Cuba, East Africa, Mongolia, India and Southeast Asia, Central America, Upper Mustang in Himalayan Nepal and the United States.
 My photographs have been exhibited in Santa Fe, New Mexico; Havana, Cuba and at The Louvre in Paris.

-Past cameras in my cabinet have been the Leica M-P Type 240, Leica M6, Pentax 6x7, Nikon F3HP and the F4.
-And then there was my first: an early-model Kodak Brownie 'Holiday' from the 1950s.
+Past work horses have been the Leica M-P Type 240, Leica M6, Pentax 6x7 and the Nikon F3HP and F4.
+There was also my first: a Kodak Brownie 'Holiday' from the 1950s.

 A sampling of my photographs may be viewed at www.wilburnorman.com.

 One hundred fifty (150) of my Cuban photographs will be published in a late 2019 hardcover edition by Vajra Books.

 "Reportage... is a form of vigilance."
 Judith Thurman

 Trained as an anthropologist reliant on the power of observation and words, I believe in the potency and reach of images to meld ideas, evidence and emotion allowing us to empathize with and, if possible, assist indigenous cultures who are fending-off modern-world threats.
 Cultures – that is, our kindred fellows – who are striving to retain age-old manners, languages and time-honored traditions in the face of rapid societal disruption and erosion; upheaval wrought by the usual suspects: technology, politics, environmental and nutritional decline and, alas, ill-managed tourism that actually degrades the places we seek to sustain.